 Cap rate, which is equal to net operating income divided by the value of the property, is expressed as a percentage and used to value real estate.
 The lower the cap rate, the more highly valued a piece of real estate is, and the higher the cap rate the less valued the real estate is.
 Price and cap rate move in inverse directions to each other, just like a bond.
 Learn more in our financial math course.

 The best way to learn is by doing, and CFI’s real estate financial modeling course gives you the step by step instruction you need to build financial models on your own.
 It comes with both a blank template and a completed version, so you can easily build it on your own, or just straight to the completed version.
-Our high-quality video instruction will guide you every step of the way as you work through a case study for a townhouse real estate development project.
+The high-quality video instruction will guide you every step of the way as you work through a case study for a townhouse real estate development project.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.CFI’s mission is to help you advance your career.
 With that goal in mind, we’ve developed many more free resources to help you along your way.
 To learn more about valuation, corporate finance, financial modeling, and more, we highly recommend these additional free CFI resources: